The future of

 Co-Founder

-- › PhD researcher in hydrogen technologies @ RWTH Aachen
+- › PhD researcher in hydrogen technologies @ PEM, RWTH Aachen

-- › +4 years of experience in management consultancy and product development
+- › 4+ years in management consultancy and product development

 Philipp van Gels